Last updated on November 5th, 2019 at 11:05 pm

-As I continue to move further toward my dream I have discovered I harbor an incessant need to win.
+As I continue to move further toward my dream of publishing horror stories, I have discovered I harbor a constant need to win.

-So why do I feel the need to win?
+So why do I feel the need to always win?

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.

 Note: Articles by Guest Post Contributors may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.